Sept. 6: Canada settles for Summit Series tie with Soviet Union

 1972: The Soviet Union rallies for a 4-4 tie against Canada in Game 3 of the Summit Series at Winnipeg Arena.

 The outcome is a disappointment for Canada, which leads 4-2 before allowing two goals in the final 5:01 of the second period.
-Canada goalie Tony Esposito preserves the tie when he robs Soviet star Alexander Maltsev with less than 15 seconds remaining in the third.
+Canada goalie Tony Esposito preserves the tie when he robs Soviet forward Alexander Maltsev with less than 15 seconds remaining in the third.

-The outcome leaves the series even at 1-1-1 with one game remaining in Canada before the final four games are played in Moscow.
+The outcome leaves the series even at 1-1 and one tie with one game remaining in Canada before the final four games are played in Moscow.
 However, the Canadians are dissatisfied after a solid victory in Toronto two nights earlier.

 "We felt we should have won," forward Paul Henderson says.
 "We had a couple of breakdowns in the [second] period.
 They jumped on them and we might have gotten a little complacent."